opensearch-project/documentation-website/_security-plugin/configuration/security-admin.md

 Name | Description
 :--- | :---
-`-dci` | Delete the security plugin configuration index and exit.
-This option is useful if the cluster state is red due to a corrupted security plugin index.
+`-dci` | Delete the Security plugin configuration index and exit.
+This option is useful if the cluster state is red due to a corrupted Security plugin index.
 `-esa` | Enable shard allocation and exit.
-This option is useful if you disabled shard allocation while performing a full cluster restart and need to recreate the security plugin index.
+This option is useful if you disabled shard allocation while performing a full cluster restart and need to recreate the Security plugin index.
 `-w` | Displays information about the used admin certificate.
-`-rl` | By default, the security plugin caches authenticated users, along with their roles and permissions, for one hour.
-This option reloads the current security plugin configuration stored in your cluster, invalidating any cached users, roles, and permissions.
+`-rl` | By default, the Security plugin caches authenticated users, along with their roles and permissions, for one hour.
+This option reloads the current Security plugin configuration stored in your cluster, invalidating any cached users, roles, and permissions.
-`-i` | The security plugin index name.
+`-i` | The Security plugin index name.
 Default is `.opendistro_security`.
 `-er` | Set explicit number of replicas or auto-expand expression for the `opensearch_security` index.
 `-era` | Enable replica auto-expand.
 `-dra` | Disable replica auto-expand.